James Figg: Fighting career

-James Figg was born in Thame, Oxfordshire, sometime before 1700, though various sources dispute the exact year.
-Little is certain about his early life before 1714, by which time he was a student of the defence instructor Timothy Buck of Clare Market.

 In 1719, Figg opened an amphitheatre and fighting school in London adjoining the City of Oxford tavern in Oxford Road, Marylebone, where he taught bare-knuckle boxing, fencing, quarterstaff, and cudgel combat.
-While boxing had existed for decades, and a fenced enclosure existed in Hyde Park for practitioners of historical European martial arts, Figg appears to have been one of the first people to turn combat sport into a business.
+While boxing had existed for decades, and a fenced enclosure existed in Hyde Park for practitioners of historical European martial arts, Figg may have been one of the first people to turn combat sport into a business.
 His venture was one of the earliest and most noted indoor fighting venues of its time.
 His students included early professional prizefighters such as William Flanders, William Gill, and Thomas Sibblis, as well as men of the gentry and nobility.
 Figg was also a fight promoter and hosted matches fought by both male and female combatants such as Thomas Allen, John Gretton, Bob Whitaker, and Elizabeth Wilkinson, as well as bouts of animal blood sport, including bear-baiting and tiger-baiting.

 Though Figg posthumously gained a reputation as a boxing pioneer, he primarily fought with weapons such as short swords, quarterstaffs, and cudgels.
 The only known occasions on which Figg fought public boxing matches were at the Southwark Fair where he would fight fair-goers, though he also set up fighting booths and rings in fields and parks including Smithfield, Moorfields, St George's Fields, and Hyde Park.
-However, Figg played an important role in organising and promoting the first international boxing match in modern history.
+However, Figg organised and promoted the first international boxing match in modern history.
 On 20 January 1725, Figg arranged a match between Venetian gondolier Alberto di Carni and English drover Bob Whitaker.
-George II watched the fight from a specially constructed royal box.
+George, Prince of Wales, watched the fight from a specially constructed royal box.